War crimes during the final stages of the Sri Lankan civil war: Background

 The fighting between the military and the Tamil Tigers continued, causing the civilians to flee from the Safe Zone to a narrow strip of land between Nanthi Kadal lagoon and the Indian Ocean.
 On 12 February 2009 the military declared a new 10 km2 Safe Zone in this area, north-west of Mullaitivu town.
 Over the next three months a brutal siege of the Safe Zone or No-Fire-Zones (NFZ) occurred as the military allegedly blitzed by land and air the last remnants of Tamil Tigers trapped in the Safe Zone.
-Satellite images of the Safe Zone publishes by the UN, foreign governments and scientific organisations showed heavy damage that could have only been caused by bombardment.
+Satellite images of the Safe Zone published by the UN, foreign governments and scientific organisations showed heavy damage that could have only been caused by bombardment.
 There is credible evidence that the LTTE itself wanted to deliberately create a humanitarian disaster.

 Inevitably many thousands of civilians were killed or injured.
 A United Nations panel in 2011 found that as many as 40,000 Tamil civilians may have been killed in the final months of the civil war.

 The UN, based on credible witness evidence from aid agencies as well civilians evacuated from the Safe Zone by sea, estimated that 6,500 civilians were killed and another 14,000 injured between mid-January, when the Safe Zone was first declared, and mid-April.
 There are no official casualty figures after this period but a report in The Times claims that civilian deaths increased to an average of 1,000 per day after mid-April 2009.
 The UN at the time had refused to confirm the Times' allegations.
 Older estimates of the death toll dating from May 2009 for the final four months of the civil war (mid-January to mid-May) range from 15,000 to 20,000.